contanpe/PSCI/Theory Paper.md

 - Injection: Novelty flux enters the plenum at rate τ^−1, modulated by ln⁡ɸ (spiral angular velocity, i.e the rate of frequency injection, literal Hz).
 - Processing: κ(n) (recall that it has ɸ^n in it) weights this flux: new experiences amplify via ɸ^n, old ones decay via e^−n/τ.
-- Crystallization: Observation (⟨ψ0∣κ=1) freezes flux into granuum, embedding it in memory patterns.
+- Crystallization: Observation (⟨ψ0∣κ=1) freezes flux into a spatially existing wave, embedding it in memory patterns.

 So, ɸ^n or ɸt′ scales the lattice’s nodes, creating self-similar layers (e.g., Fibonacci sequences in spiral arms).
-Each node stores karmic memory, weighted by past τ -pulses. τ−1ln⁡ɸ ripples through the lattice, tightening curvature (higher frequency) and expanding it with new nodes.
+Each node stores karmic memory, weighted by past τ -pulses. τ−1ln⁡ɸ ripples through the lattice, tightening curvature (higher frequency) and expanding it during particle creation (explained later).

 Geometrically, they are literal spiral forms along an axis.
 That is it.
 No "magic" part.
 Phi is information through space and it looks like a slinky. memory patterns are the "coils" themselves and novelty flux is the motion and "tightness."
 PHI FRACTALIZES CONSCIOUSNESS INTO SPIRAL PATTERNS.